 RAMP Training will be held at Rossmoor on October 15.
 All branch RAMP Chairmen and Officers for 2020 are expected to attend.

-Little SIR Report: Little SIR Michael Barrington reported that today’s Luncheon speaker is Truman Howard who will give a presentation regarding the Blackhawk Meausem.
+Little SIR Report: Little SIR Michael Barrington reported that today’s Luncheon speaker is Truman Howard who will give a presentation regarding the Blackhawk Museum.

 Next month’s speaker will be Bob Fish.
 Bob manages programs for the Hornet.
 He has personal relationships with many of our past Astronauts.